 You have heard evidence of acts of the defendant other than those charged in the indictment.
-Specifically, You may consider this evidence only on the question .
-You should consider this evidence only for these limited purposes.
+Specifically, Υου may consider this evidence only on the question Υοι should consider this evidence only for these limited purposes.

+You have heard evidence that have been convicted of crimes.
+You may consider this evidence only in deciding whether the , testimony of any of these witnesses is truthful in whole, in part, or not at all.
+You may not consider this evidence for any other purpose.
+You have heard evidence about the character trait of for untruthfulness.
+You should consider this evidence in deciding the weight that you will give to their testimony.
 You have heard evidence that before the trial, witnesses made statements that may be inconsistent with their testimony here in court.
 If you find that it is inconsistent, you may consider the earlier statement only in deciding the truthfulness and accuracy of that witness's testimony in this trial.
 You may not use it as evidence of the truth of the matters contained in that prior statement.
 If that statement was made under oath, you may also consider it as evidence of the truth of the matters contained in that prior statement.

-You have heard evidence about a number of the witnesses that may affect your evaluation of their testimony:

-You have heard testimony from , who admitted lying under oath.
+You have heard evidence about a number of the witnesses that may affect your evaluation of their testimony: You have heard testimony from, who admitted lying under oath.
 You have heard testimony that have received benefits from the government in connection with this case.
-Specifically, .

-You have heard testimony from ,

-who stated that they were involved in the commission of the alleged crimes charged against the defendant.
+Specifically, You have heard testimony from, who stated that they were involved in the commission of the alleged crimes charged against the defendant.

-The witnesses

-have pleaded guilty to crimes arising out of the same allegations for which the defendant is now on trial.

-information she provided would not be used against her in a criminal case.
+The witnesses have pleaded guilty to crimes arising out of the same allegations for which the defendant is now on trial.
+The witnesses have received immunity; that is, a promise from the government that any testimony or other information she provided would not be used against her in a criminal case.
 You may give the testimony of all these witnesses such weight as you believe it deserves, keeping in mind that it must be considered with caution and great care.
 Moreover, the guilty pleas of witnesses cannot be considered as evidence against the defendants on trial now.